AARodgers/teacher_organizer/notes.md

 - [ ] Contributing
 - [ ] License
 # teachers_app
- - [ ] Figure out how to not pre-populate homepage with previous user
+ - [ x] Figure out how to not pre-populate homepage with previous user
-- [ ] how to not show password when putting it in
+- [ x] how to not show password when putting it in
-- [ ] why placeholder in signup email not working?
+- [ x] why placeholder in signup email not working?
 - [x ] Audit every controller method
-- [ ] how to hide password when putting it in in login
+- [x ] how to hide password when putting it in in login
   - [ x] Add a comment to every controller method
   - [ ] Install [Sinatra Flash](https://github.com/SFEley/sinatra-flash)
   - [ ] Add flash messages to the head of every template NEED TO DO THIS?
 GET RID OF FLASH AND USE SESSIONS?